Concept | Code samples#

 Check out the other lessons included in this course!

-You might also be interested in visiting Code in Dataiku where you can learn more about code notebooks and recipes, or Custom ML Models where you’ll learn more about custom preprocessing and custom modeling using visual ML.
+You might also be interested in visiting Code within Dataiku where you can learn more about code notebooks and recipes, or Custom ML Models where you’ll learn more about custom preprocessing and custom modeling using visual ML.